-Multiple grade I winner Presious Passion, who finished second in the 2009 Emirates Airline Breeders’ Cup Turf (gr.
-IT), has been retired to Joseph and Helen Barbazon’s farm in Ocala, Fl.
+Multiple grade I winner Presious Passion, who finished second in the 2009 Breeders’ Cup Turf (gr.
+IT), has been retired to Joseph and Helen Barbazon’s farm in Ocala, Fla.

-The 9-year-old gelding by Royal Anthem out of the Marquetry mare Princesa's Passion ran his final race June 10, when he finished sixth in the Monmouth Stakes (gr.
-IIT).
+The 9-year-old gelded son of Royal Anthem out of the Marquetry mare Princesa's Passion ran his final race June 10, when he finished sixth in the grade II $200,000 Monmouth Stakes.

 “It was awfully tough to say good-bye to him and I’ll really miss him,” said Mary Hartmann, who trained Presious Passion for owner Patricia Generazio.
 “We had a great time together and it was a great run.”